Property Development Opportunities in Skerries

 From residential development to recreational and tourist facilities, Skerries has potential opportunities to expand and attract new visitors, businesses and residents.
 Increasingly, Skerries is one of the most sought after locations for property development in Ireland.
 Launched in 2008, Barnageeragh Cove is a rare opportunity to get a new home in Skerries.
 The development is one of the community’s most privileged properties and features with two-bedroom apartments to stunning three-bedroom homes with seaside views.

 Skerries is poised to continue growing.
-Sitting on an elevated coastal site two kilometres west of Skerries, the Milverton Demesne has full planning permission for an integrated tourism recreational haven with authority to build a 300-bedroom luxury hotel, holistic spa, two 18-hole golf courses, a nine-hole putting course, a short game academy and practice range, and two golf clubhouses.
+Sitting on an elevated coastal site two kilometres west of Skerries, the Milverton Demesne has full planning permission for an integrated tourism recreational haven with authority to build a 300-bedroom luxury hotel, holistic spa, swimming pool, two 18-hole golf courses, a nine-hole putting course, a short game academy and practice range, and two golf clubhouses.
 Planning permission has also been obtained for 58 homes, including 50 large luxury residential homes, five refurbished gate lodges, and refurbished stable buildings.
 The sprawling site has also been approved for a 740-space car park.

 The 465-acre Milverton Demesne is one of the largest parcels of land to go for sale in the Dublin area in recent years.
 The site includes a Holy Well reputed to be 4,500 years old and St Mobhi’s graveyard, as well as two original residences and five gate lodges.
 With heritage features, the Milverton Demesne is an excellent site to blend contemporary design with historic features.
 It also has boundless coastal views and excellent road connections with the nearby M1 motorway, making it an ideal site for tourism development and luxury homes.
 It is a prime location to build a premier championship and Ryder Cup-ready venue for golf.
 The estate also has over 500 acres of good qualify agricultural land, an excellent opportunity for the region’s well-established agriculture sector.